BereketGITHUB2023/GitMasteryChallenge/README.md

 I have made this changes for the third time

-First collaborative Edit in collaborative-branch for Bereket Shiferaw
+First collaborative Edit in collaborative-branch for Bereket Shiferaw Second collaborative Edit in collaborative-branch for Bereket Shiferaw

 # GitMasteryChallenge
 This Repository for understanding of the version control